Volunteer needs include:

 Guest Speakers – Volunteers with extensive experience in a particular field, and those who have held executive roles may be invited to speak about their industry, its trends, and the job opportunities that are currently available.
 Ideal for those with extensive public speaking experience.

-WorkAble, a partnership between North Hills Community Outreach, South Hills Interfaith Ministries and Jewish Family & Children’s Service, is made possible with funding from the United Way.
+WorkAble, a partnership between North Hills Community Outreach, South Hills Interfaith Movement and Jewish Family & Community Services, is made possible with funding from the United Way of Southwestern PA.

 WorkAble volunteer career mentors do not provide job placement.
 It is up to the individual to find employment.